 GMW.msito your VDI machine image.

-- On first launch of the Workstation, each user will be prompted to acquire a Model release, which contains forecast data.
+- On the first launch of the Workstation, each user will be prompted to acquire a Model release, which contains forecast data.
 There are two options:

 - Automatically download and import the latest release (requires in-app log in).